cloudinary-devs/php-create-catalog/readme.md

     * **API environment variable**:<br/>Paste the **API environment variable** format from the [API Keys](https://console.cloudinary.com/settings/api-keys) page of the Cloudinary Console, replacing placeholders with your API key and secret.
     * **Cloud name**: Copy and paste your cloud name from the [API Keys](https://console.cloudinary.com/settings/api-keys) page of the Cloudinary Console.

+* **Cloudinary add-ons**
-* **Cloudinary add-ons**: Go to the [Add-ons](https://console.cloudinary.com/settings/addons) page of your Cloudinary Console Settings and register for the Cloudinary AI Content Analysis and Rekognition AI Video Moderation add-ons.
+  * Go to the [Add-ons](https://console.cloudinary.com/settings/addons) page of your Cloudinary Console Settings and register for the Cloudinary AI Content Analysis and Rekognition AI Video Moderation add-ons.

 ## Optional configurations